-My husband, Neville, and I, have lived in Philadelphia since the 1980s, and I moved to Philadelphia in the 1990s.
-We live in the Queen Village neighborhood and our children go to Philadelphia public schools.
-Needless to say, as long time residents and parents in Philadelphia, we have a deep commitment to the city and a great understanding of Philadelphia as a community.
-Music has played a key role in our lives ever since we were kids.
-We’ve also seen the positive effects that SOR has had on our own children.
+Lisa and her husband, Neville, have lived in Philadelphia since the 1980s.
+They live in the Queen Village neighborhood and their children go to Philadelphia public schools.
+Needless to say, as long-time residents and parents in Philadelphia, Lisa and Neville have a deep commitment to the city and a great understanding of Philadelphia as a community.
+Music has played a key role in their lives since they were kids.
+They have also seen the positive effects that School of Rock has had on their children.

-For the past 25 years I have worked in the field of mental health.
-The majority of my career was spent working in an outpatient setting as a psychotherapist treating adolescents and adults.
-I have also created and managed programs in the behavioral health field.
+For the past 25 years, Lisa worked in the field of mental health.
+The majority of her career was spent working in an outpatient setting as a psychotherapist treating adolescents and adults.
+She has also created and managed programs in the behavioral health field.

-Cecile was born and raised in Philly, going to Greenfield Elementary and then Masterman for middle and high school.
-She has immersed herself in music and dance from a young age, playing viola in orchestras, singing in choirs, playing guitar in bands, and dancing ballet and tap.
-Cecile's love for music and understanding people led her to study ethnomusicology at Barnard College, where she continued to perform with music and dance ensembles as well as worked at the Columbia Music & Arts Library.
-Cecile is so happy to be at School of Rock Philadelphia, in such a positive environment where she can be involved in the musical and personal growth of our students.
+Cécile's love for music and understanding people led her to study ethnomusicology at Barnard College, where she continued to perform with music and dance ensembles while working at the Columbia Music & Arts Library.
+Cécile is so happy to be at School of Rock Philadelphia, in such a positive environment, where she can be involved in the musical and personal growth of our students.

 Michael Kowalski has been a part of School of Rock for over 14 years in Princeton and Philadelphia.
 He was a long time member of the House Band and All-Stars.
 Michael went to the University of the Arts as a Set Design Major and works around Philly as a musician and artist.